 Similar to tulips and daffodils, allium will give you the best show when you plant them in places in your garden that get a lot of sun.

-And like the other spring flowers we’ve discussed, allium flowers bloom at staggered times, depending on which ones you buy.
+And like the other spring flowers we’ve discussed, allium flowers bloom at staggered times.

 Allium are related to onions.